USSBA/sba-gov-content-api/usage.md

 |  documentType | The type of the document.
 This is an exact string match
 |  searchTerm   | A keyword search on the document title and document ID number fields.
 |  sortBy       | Determines the order of the documents that are returned.
 Valid inputs are `Title`, `Number`, `documentIdNumber`, `Last Updated`, and `Effectve Date`.
 Will not do any sorting if no valid `sortBy` parameter is provided.
+| office        | The ID for the office that authored the document
 |  start        | The first index of the matching documents that will be returned
 |  end          | The last index of the matching documents that will be returned